-- Bind TIMESTAMP as DATE Check this box to force the Oracle ODBC Driver to bind SQL_TIMESTAMP parameters as the Oracle DATE type instead of as the Oracle TIMESTAMP type (the default).
-For more information, see Section 21.3.4, "Implementation of Data Types (Advanced)." - Force SQL_WCHAR Support Check this box to enable SQLDescribeCol, SQLColumns, and SQLProcedureColumns to unconditionally return the data type of SQL_WCHAR for SQL_CHAR columns; SQL_WVARCHAR for SQL_VARCHAR columns; and SQL_WLONGVARCHAR for SQL_LONGVARCHAR columns.
-This feature enables Unicode support in applications that rely on the results of these ODBC calls (for example, ADO).
+- Bind TIMESTAMP as DATE Check this box to force the Oracle ODBC Driver to bind SQL_TIMESTAMP parameters as the Oracle DATE type instead of as the Oracle TIMESTAMP type (the default). - Force SQL_WCHAR Support Check this box to enable SQLDescribeCol, SQLColumns, and SQLProcedureColumns to unconditionally return the data type of SQL_WCHAR for SQL_CHAR columns; SQL_WVARCHAR for SQL_VARCHAR columns; and SQL_WLONGVARCHAR for SQL_LONGVARCHAR columns.
+This feature enables Unicode

+- support in applications that rely on the results of these ODBC calls (for example, ADO).
 This support is disabled by default. - Disable Microsoft Transaction Server Clear the check in this box to enable Microsoft Transaction Server (MTS) support.
 By default, MTS support is disabled. - Set Metadata Id Default to SQL_TRUE Check this box to change the default value of the SQL_ATTR_METADATA_ID connection and statement attribute at connection time to SQL_TRUE.
 Under normal circumstances, SQL_ATTR_METADATA_ID would default to SQL_FALSE.
 ODBC calls made by the application to specifically change the value of the attribute after connection time are unaffected by this option and complete their functions as expected.
-By default, this option is off.
-The Implementation of ODBC API Functions topic provides additional information about the SQL_ATTR_METADATA_ID attribute. - Prefetch size for LONG column data Set this value to prefetch LONG or LONG RAW data to improve performance of ODBC applications.
+By default, this option is off. - Prefetch size for LONG column data Set this value to prefetch LONG OR LONG RAW data to improve performance of ODBC applications.
 This enhancement improves the performance of Oracle ODBC driver up to 10 times, depending on the prefetch size set by the user.
 The default value is 0.
-The maximum value that you can set is 64 KB (65536 bytes).

-If the value of prefetch size is greater than 65536, the data fetched is only 65536 bytes.
-If you have LONG or LONG RAW data in the database that is greater that 65536 bytes, then set the prefetch size to 0 (the default value), which causes single-row fetch and fetches complete LONG data.
-If you pass a buffer size less than the prefetch size in nonpolling mode, a data truncation error occurs if the LONG data size in the database is greater than the buffer size.

-- Disable SQLDescribeParam If the SQLDescribeParam function is enabled, the SQL_VARCHAR data type is returned for all parameters.
+The maximum value that you can set is 64 KB (65536 bytes). - If the value of prefetch size is greater than 65536, the data fetched is only 65536 bytes.
+If you have ${\rm LONG}$ or ${\rm LONG}$ RAW data in the database that is greater that 65536 bytes, then set the prefetch size to 0 (the default value), which causes single-row fetch and fetches complete ${\rm LONG}$ data.
+If you pass a buffer size less than the prefetch size in nonpolling mode, a data truncation error occurs if the ${\rm LONG}$ data size in the database is greater than the buffer size. - Disable SQLDescribeParam If the SQLDescribeParam function is enabled, the SQL_VARCHAR data type is returned for all parameters.
 If the Force SQL_WCHAR Support function is also enabled, the SQL_WVARCHAR data type is returned for all parameters.
 By default, this function is enabled. - Bind NUMBER as FLOAT Check this box to force the Oracle ODBC Driver to bind NUMBER column containing FLOAT data as Float instead of as the Binary Float (the default). - Disable RULE Hint Clear the check in this box to enable RULE Hint specified with catalogue queries.
-By default, RULE Hint option is disabled. - Use OCIDescribeAny Check this box to gain a performance improvement by forcing the driver to use OCIDescribeAny() when an application makes heavy calls to small packaged procedures that return REF CURSORS.
+By default, RULE Hint option is disabled. - Use OCIDescribeAny Check this box to gain a performance improvement by forcing the driver to use ociDescribeAny() when an application makes heavy calls to small packaged procedures that return REF CURSORS.